go-functional/dcode/README.md

 Decode(probDecoder, jsonBytes, &prob)
 ```

 It looks a fair bit different than the previous example with `encoding/json`.
 How is this different?
 Why is it better?
-Here are some answers for you?
+Here are some answers for you:

 - No `struct`s to write.
 Hooray!
 - You target _just_ the fields you want.
 No more mistakes with struct tags :fire: